txt/se22/docs/hw2.md

 - That output shows the results of running six tests cases (see below).

 ## First step
-Read a [quick tutorial on LUA](https://learnxinyminutes.com/docs/lua/) (but you only have to read it, not write it)
+1. Read a [quick tutorial on LUA](https://learnxinyminutes.com/docs/lua/) (but you only have to read it, not write it)
+2. Read the  [source code](https://github.com/txt/se22/blob/main/etc/pdf/csv.pdf).
+Written in LUA.
+  **Your must not write in LUA.**

-Find some way to divide the functionality across may small files
+3. Find some way to divide the functionality across may small files
 - e.g. one file per class
 - e.g. anything to do command-line options into its own file
 - e.g. misc utilities into its own file.
 - e.g. test cases in a separate file

+Note, write as much as you can from scratch.
+So, in Python, no Pandas or scikitlearn.

 ## A Small Task